kazimkazam/password-generator/README.md

 ### Responsive Design CSS

-The application has implemented just some basic responsive design using CSS, i.e., some of the main screen breakpoints were considered and some very short tests were completed.
-In that perspective, more tests need to be performed in order to improve the respective CSS file, and the application in that sense.
+The application has implemented just some basic responsive design using CSS, i.e., some of the main screen breakpoints were considered and some very basic/short tests were completed.
+In that perspective, more tests need to be performed in order to improve the respective CSS file, and make the application work 100% in that sense.

 # Author